autonity/docs.autonity.org/concepts/validator/index.md

 :::

-The private key is used:
+The private `autonitykeys` are used:

 - By a node for:
   - transaction gossiping (`nodekey`), for negotiating an authenticated and encrypted connection between other network nodes at the devp2p layer in the [RLPx Transport Protocol](https://github.com/ethereum/devp2p/blob/master/rlpx.md).
   - consensus gossiping (`consensuskey`), for voting in consensus rounds whilst a member of the [consensus committee](/concepts/consensus/committee/)
 - To generate the `proof` of enode ownership required for validator registration.
 The `proof` is generated using the [`genOwnershipProof`](/reference/cli/#command-line-options) command-line option of the Autonity Go Client.

-The public key is used:
+The corresponding public keys are used:

 - As the identifier or 'node ID' of the node (in RLPx and node discovery protocols) (`node public key`).
 - As the PUBKEY component of the enode URL as a hex string (`node public key`).